Working on RED#

 Step 2 Create your Harvard Dataverse entry.
 Regardless of whether your dataset is fully shareable or metadata only, you will need to create a Dataverse entry for your dataset in order to be imported into ReD.

-Step 3 Fill and submit the data intake form so the data team can proceed with the importation process.
+Once the data transfer is complete, fill and submit the data intake form so the data team can proceed with the importation process.

 What Happens After Submission?
 The data team will: